yannickglt/alfred-slack/README.md

 4. Enjoy!

 # To use
-- Open a channel or group room in the Slack app:
+- List channels or groups to open in the Slack app:

 ```
 slack <channel/group>